Los Angeles park closed after protest to save homeless camp

-Streets around the park were sealed off by officers Thursday morning and the Echo Park neighborhood was quiet.

-The encampment had overtaken the park’s grassy areas surrounding the lake, an oasis-like locale where locals and tourists normally stroll and picnic on the lake’s banks, which include a towering fountain and a view of the downtown skyline.
+The encampment had overtaken areas surrounding the lake, an oasis-like locale where locals and tourists normally stroll and picnic on the lake’s banks, which include a towering fountain and a view of the downtown skyline.
+The lake has been featured in many movies, including the Oscar-winning “Chinatown” in 1974.

-Area City Councilmember Mitch O’Farrell said 160 homeless residents had so far been moved from the park into transitional shelters.

-“We have had a very successful housing operation that began in January,” O’Farrell told reporters Thursday.
-He said the city has contracted with the nonprofit Urban Alchemy to help homeless residents clean up their campsites and move.

 The Los Angeles Homeless Services Authority said its outreach workers had moved 44 people into housing on Monday and Tuesday, mostly into hotel rooms under the state-funded Project Roomkey program aimed at providing shelter for those most at risk during the coronavirus pandemic.

-Antonia Ramirez, who said she’s been homeless for 20 years, vowed to stay at her camp site at Echo Park Lake and risk being arrested.
+Antonia Ramirez, who said she has been homeless for 20 years, vowed to stay at her camp site at Echo Park Lake and risk being arrested.
 Ramirez, who said she has lived at parks in Los Angeles and in neighboring Orange County, said she moved in days earlier.

 Her fellow tent-dwelling residents argued the growing encampment had provided a secure place for homeless people during the public health crisis.

-Kelvin Martinez, an organizer with the advocacy group Streetwatch LA, accused city officials of “bad faith communication.”
-He said requests for services during the past year were largely ignored until the sudden announcement that park would be closed.
+Kelvin Martinez, an organizer with the advocacy group Street Watch LA, accused city officials of “bad faith communication.”
+He said requests for services during the past year were largely ignored until the sudden announcement that the park would be closed.

 “The city’s strategy is to displace these people into dark corners, into hiding, under overpasses.
 As long as they’re not visible in a public place like a park,” Martinez said.